alco/gostart/Home.md

 As much as I would like to say that go tool keeps it all simple and keeps you from getting into trouble, the reality proves otherwise.
 So far, I can come up with the following list of issues that might cause problems for some users:

   * no freedom to write go code anywhere in your file system
-  * no support for setting up a reproducible dev environment or packaging a locally set up environment
+  * no support for setting up a reproducible development environment or packaging a locally set up environment
   * no support for managing dependency versions
-  * URL-ish imports in your code
+  * URL-ish looking imports in your code

 To elaborate a bit on the second point, go tool does not provide any way to create a reproducible environment for fool-proof deployments.
 If you tested your code locally, you can never be sure that it'll work during your next deploy, because one of the dependencies might introduce a breaking change during the time period between your testing and deployment.
 The only apparent solution to this is to package up your downloaded dependencies and copy them over to your production environment.
 Again, this will have to be done manually.
 You might find [goven][3] useful in this case.